 Bob Thon added an 8-wheel tank car to the line.
 There were very few of these Roberts' Lines tank cars made however as it was a difficult,

-time consuming, and expensive car for a small manufacturer to make.
+time consuming, and an expensive car for a small manufacturer to make.
 Roberts' Lines tank cars were always painted blue and silver and are hard to find.

 Two of the Roberts' Lines cars, the gondola and the hopper, were originally fabricated